 Cotswold Series (Jan-May)

 Running from January to May each year, the Cotswold Series was set up primarily for those clubs not large enough to have realistic ambitions of competing in National League.
 In order that there are enough teams to make the league viable, National League teams are permitted to enter but all teams have to adhere to ‘cut-off’ times so the fastest swimmers should not be selected.
 We finished 3rd in the A final in 2015 and were the first Bristol club to win the Cotswold final in 2014, winning it for the second time in 2018.

 The premier club competition for young swimmers, this takes place over three galas in April, May and June, with two qualifying galas and then a final including the strongest teams from across the region.
 Penguins competed in the SJL for the first time in 2013 and have finished 5th and 10th and 9th against some of the highest performing clubs in the South West of England.
 In September 2019, Penguins recorded their highest ever finish position of joint 4th place.

 This is a chance for all club members who can manage 25 metres plus to compete against each other for trophies, medals and other awards.
-We are running the majority of the Club Championships over 2 weekends in September/October.
-The first Saturday is a “Sprint” championships – swimmers can compete over 50m of each stroke.
-The second championships are over a weekend in late October and is swum jointly (although individual club awards are made) with Bristol Henleaze – to increase the competition levels.
-Swimmers will be able to take part in 100 and 200 metre events over this weekend and our youngest swimmers will be able to take part in 25 metre races on the Saturday.
+We run the majority of the Club Championships over 2 weeks in June and July.
+Swimmers are able to take part in in 50, 100, 200 and 400 metre events over the championship and our youngest swimmers will be able to take part in 25 metre races on the Saturday.
 We expect ALL swimmers from the Development squads upwards to enter these championships and encourage swimmers to try out a range of different events not just their preferred ones.
 See the club champs page for more details http://www.bristolpenguins.com/club-championships/

 Gloucestershire County Championships